 Who We Are

-Nagarik Aawaz (NA) is a non-governmental organization dedicated to promoting peace.
-We founded, the NA in 2001, at the height of the armed conflict (1996-2006) in Nepal.
+Nagarik Aawaz (NA) is a non-profit organization that practices grounded values of peacebuilding to create agencies of peace (in the forms of peacebuilding organizations, ambassadors, facilitators and volunteers) in an era of growing insecurities and an unaddressed past.
+NA was founded in 2001 at the height of the armed conflict (1996-2006) in Nepal.
 In more than two decades, the grievances that led to armed conflict have not changed.
 Structural violence is intensifying at an alarming rate.
 Nepal has not addressed the wounds, and scars caused by the armed conflict.
 The significant human rights violation cases still go unaddressed.
 Nagarik Aawaz works for a Just and Peaceful Nepal and feels that youth and women are key to realizing the goal.
 We invest in and provide space for women and youth to be transformative peace leaders.
 These transformations are personal, psychological, social, and cultural in nature.
 Transformed youth and women have the ability to challenge discriminatory structures.
 They challenge both the large and small structures that promote violence.
 We design our programs/initiatives to promote the idea of peace in each community.
 Communities are the owners of these programs.
 Only community people can keep peace going.

 In 2001, we had a simple hope during a complex situation of Nepal.
 We hoped to save people’s lives during the armed conflict in Nepal.
 In April 2001, Rita Thapa called upon her fellow activists for support.
 We then started with immediate responses to save lives.
 We gave small relief so that people can live.
 A woman coming from Humla, Nepal recalls how our team member went to her with a bottle of ghee when she just gave birth (in the following video) during the armed conflict.
 During that time she fled to Kathmandu from Humla to save her life.